DeFiGeek-Community/yamato/README.md

 ### Running upgrade

-- `npx hardhat run upgrade/batches/commit79597f-202203280247.ts --network rinkeby`
+- `npx hardhat run upgrade/batches/commit79597f-202203280247.ts --network goerli`
   - You can read what's going on in the script file.
   - We recommend to comment-in the only-using line of script, and check if the tx suceeded property one-by-one.

 #### For only etherscan verification

-`npm run verify:rinkeby:all`
+`npm run verify:goerli:all`

-### The latest Rinkeby contract addresses
+### The latest goerli contract addresses

-See `./deployments/rinkeby/*` files.
+See `./deployments/goerli/*` files.

 <!-- TBD -->